In every job, there’s a set of basic skills and simple procedures that a worker filling that job has to learn to perform.

 But how does a company go about teaching those basic skills and procedures?
 How can employers help workers develop these skills and knowledge quickly and efficiently?
 And how does the company know if the workers can perform those procedures?

 That’s what we’re going to look at in this article.

 Before we get too deeply into this article, let’s set the scene a little more.

 We join many learning & development experts in believing that a blended learning solution is the best way to train a workforce.
-If that’s a new idea to you, it means using different types of training, such as instructor-led, video, e-learning, OJT, etc., for different training needs.
+If that’s a new idea to you, it means using different types of training, such as instructor-led, video, e-learning courses, OJT, etc., for different training needs.

 But that raises the question: how do you pick the best type of training for each training need?
 That’s probably a question with no single best answer.
 In a perfect world, you’d always pick the type of training that would lead to the best learning outcome every time.
 But in the real, imperfect world that we live in, where money, time, and human resources are limited, you sometimes have to shoot for something less than perfect (even if you will always shoot for as close to perfect as possible).

 And so one idea is to use training types that are less costly and/or use fewer human resources when they’ll still deliver good learning results, and to reserve more costly instructor-led training, and the limited human resources it requires, for the training needs where it delivers the most bang for the buck.